 Andrew Bell is Lecturer in Quantitative Social Sciences at the Sheffield Methods Institute at the University of Sheffield.
 Before moving to Sheffield, Andy was a lecturer at the University of Bristol, where he also completed his undergraduate degree (in Geography) and PhD (in Advanced Quantitative Methods).
 His current substantive research focuses on mental health from a life course perspective, but also spans a diverse range of other subject areas, including geography, political science, social epidemiology and economics.
 Methodologically, Andy’s interests are in the development and application of multilevel models, with work focusing on age-period-cohort analysis and fixed and random effects models.

-This course is an introduction to some more advanced extensions to the multilevel models introduced in the course “Multilevel analysis: concepts and applications” taught by Kelvyn Jones (24th July – 4th August).
+Course content: This course is an introduction to some more advanced extensions to the multilevel models introduced in the course “Multilevel analysis: concepts and applications” taught by Kelvyn Jones (week 2).
 It is thus suitable for those familiar with the material covered in that course, who want to extend those concepts to models with non-continuous outcomes, more than 2 levels, non-hierarchical data structures, and data with a temporal dimension.
 The course will be taught primarily in MLwiN, but with some sections taught in Stata or R. In particular we will cover non-continuous Y variables with multilevel models, non-nested structures, different estimation methods (both Bayesian and Frequentist), and both longitudinal and cross-sectional data.
 We will also cover simulation studies: what they are for, what they show, and how to perform them.

-An extensive training manual is provided We will use MLwiN throughout the course.
-At times we will use runmlwin and r2mlwin, which is a Stata/R package that allows MLwiN to be called from within Stata/R. As such, some experience of these software packages would be beneficial.
+An extensive training manual is provided.
+We will use MLwiN throughout the course.
+At times we will use runmlwin and r2mlwin, which is a Stata/R package that allows MLwiN to be called from within Stata/R. As such, some experience of one of these software packages would be beneficial.

 The best preparation for the course would be to complete Module 5 of the Centre for Multilevel Modelling’s LEMMA course: http://www.cmm.bristol.ac.uk/learning-training/course.shtml.
 You should be comfortable undertaking the practical using the MLwiN software.